 What Actually Makes Fabric Look Real

-After doing this hundreds of times, I've learned what makes people believe the visualization:
+After doing this hundreds of times, I've learned what makes people believe the interior textile visualization.

 The Mistakes I Made (So You Don't Have To)

-I'd show these gorgeous curtains and the client would love them, then we'd order fabric and they'd be shocked by how much yardage we needed.
-Now I'm really careful about showing the actual scale.
+Mistake 2: Wrong scale.
+I'd show gorgeous curtains and the client would love them, then we'd order fabric and they'd be shocked by how much yardage we needed.
+Now I'm careful about showing the actual scale.
 If it's going to be 12 feet of fabric, it should look like 12 feet.

 What You Actually Need to Get Started